Laguna Hills, CA 92653

 What is microdermabrasion?

 Microdermabrasion is a very popular, modern, machine assisted gentle skin exfoliating treatment.
-Other names include “microderm”, lunchtime peel, Parisian Peel, and Diamond Peel.
+Other names for this include “microderm”, dermabrasion, lunchtime peel, Vacubrasion, crystal-free peel, Parisian Peel, and Diamond Peel.

-It is a fairly simple, easy, painless, non-invasive, skin rejuvenation procedure using a combination of a fine abrasive tip or crystals and vacuum suction applied to the skin.
+Microdermabrasion and Vacubrasion are fairly simple, easy, painless, non-invasive, skin rejuvenation procedures using a combination of a fine abrasive tip or crystals and vacuum suction applied to the skin.
 Typically there are no needles or anesthetics required for microdermabrasion.
 The vacuum pressure and speed are adjusted depending on the sensitivity and tolerance of the skin.
 Microdermabrasion is often compared to the feeling of a cat licking your face- a rough but gentle texture.
 Typical microdermabrasion sessions can last anywhere from 5-60 minutes.
 Minimal to no recovery time is required after microdermabrasion and most people immediately return to daily activity after a session.
-Makeup and non-irritating creams can usually be applied right after microdermabrasion.
+Vacubrasion sessions at home range anywhere from 2-5 minutes for most people and can be done 1 to 3 times a week.
+Makeup and non-irritating creams can usually be applied right after microdermabrasion and vacubrasion.

 Microdermabrasion is a skin resurfacing procedure which has advantages of low risk and rapid recovery compared to the other more invasive resurfacing methods such as dermabrasion, chemical peeling, and laser resurfacing.
 Since microdermabrasion produces only a very superficial depth of removal, it works best on improving superficial skin conditions such as early photoaging (sun damage), fine lines, age spots, enlarged pores, acne, and superficial scarring.
 Usually multiple treatments (6 – 12 sessions) are recommended to see a significant improvement.
 Initially, people choose weekly treatments, and then gradually extend to monthly or bimonthly maintenance or touch up treatments.